priya-anto-31/MedAssist/README.md

 ## Demo

-Watch this demo video to see the application in action: [Demo Video](https://github.com/user-attachments/assets/e0528c89-a5aa-4392-8db7-c02736b41cb0)
+Watch this demo video to see the application in action: https://github.com/user-attachments/assets/e0528c89-a5aa-4392-8db7-c02736b41cb0

 *In this video, you’ll see MedAssist in action as it effectively answers medical queries using a simple LLM.
 Watch how easy it is to interact with the application and get accurate responses to your health-related questions.*